dojo/docs/dijit/_editor/plugins/NewPage.rst

 And that's it.
-The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the Printplugin!
+The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the NewPage plugin!
 You can use the button to set the editor content to a 'new page'.

 Custom New Content
 ------------------